EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Experiments

 \subsection{In-the-Wild Music}

-The ability to generate generalizable dance motions is essential for application.
-To assess generalization, we employ two cross-dataset evaluation schemes. \begin{itemize} \item Using the model trained on the AIST++ dataset to generate dances for music from the ChoreoSpectrum3D dataset. \item Using the model trained on the ChoreoSpectrum3D dataset to generate dances for music from the AIST++ dataset. \end{itemize} For our experiments, we select 1000 music samples from each dataset.
+The ability to generate generalizable dance motions is essential.
+To assess generalization, we implement a bidirectional cross-dataset evaluation: (i) generating dances for ChoreoSpectrum3D music using an AIST++-trained model, and (ii) vice versa.
+This scheme effectively tests the model's robustness on out-of-distribution audio-motion pairs.

+For our experiments, we select 1000 music samples from each dataset.
 Specifically, for the AIST++ dataset, we select 100 samples for each of its ten dance genres.
 For the ChoreoSpectrum3D dataset, we select 250 samples for each of its four dance genres.
 The results are shown in Table~\ref{tab: generalize_aist++} and Table~\ref{tab: generalize_ChoreoSpectrum3D}.
 Our method outperforms other methods on out-of-set data, while the collapse of the Bailando model is more obvious.
-To concurrently validate the effectiveness of our dataset and method, we subject to testing on a diverse assortment of popular songs sourced from YouTube.
+To evaluate the generalization capability of EnchantDance in real-world scenarios, we conducted "in-the-wild" testing using four popular tracks across diverse genres: Woman (Doja Cat), Despacito (Luis Fonsi), LOCO (ITZY), and My Type (Saweetie), following EDGE~\cite{tseng2023edge}.

+An interesting observation arises from our cross-dataset evaluation in Table~\ref{tab: generalize_aist++} and Table~\ref{tab: generalize_ChoreoSpectrum3D}.
+When trained on ChoreoSpectrum3D, the model generates a diverse range of motions that far exceed the distribution of the smaller AIST++ dataset, leading to artificially inflated FID scores when AIST++ is used as the reference.
+Conversely, models trained on AIST++ remain within the distribution of ChoreoSpectrum3D, avoiding this issue.
+This phenomenon highlights a limitation in the current music-to-dance FID metric: it tends to penalize models trained on superior, larger-scale datasets for capturing a broader motion distribution that the smaller reference dataset cannot represent.

+As the dance movements generated by wild music do not provide FID and diversity evaluation values, we conduct a quantitative evaluation on the BAS and PFC metrics.
+The evaluation results are presented in Table~\ref{tab:wild}.
+As can be observed, the generalization ability of the model trained on the ChoreoSpectrum3D dataset significantly surpasses that of the model trained on the AIST++ dataset.
+Furthermore, we conduct a comparison with the EDGE model, which further verifies the superior generalization ability of our EnchantDance model.